qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 First step is to activate the |checkbox| :guilabel:`Label this layer` checkbox in the :guilabel:`Label settings` tab and select an attribute column to use for labeling.
-Here you can also define labels based on expressions.
+Click |mActionmIconExpressionEditorOpen| if you want to define labels based on expressions.

 After that you can define the text style in the :guilabel:`Text` menu.
 Here the same settings as for point layers are possible.